 Typically, you should expect your new fillings to be sensitive to cold temperatures for up to six months after they are placed.
 This is normal and only if the teeth keep you up at night, become sensitive to heat or hurt without being provoked should you become concerned.
 The cold sensitivity will subside.

 It is important to note decay is visible to the dentist's eye, but bacteria are invisible.
 Therefore, sometimes the bacteria can invade the nerve chamber of the tooth without the dentist or you knowing about it.
 When the tooth is filled, the nerve can respond unfavorably.
 This condition is called pulpitis.
 This is an indication the bacteria contaminated the nerve prior to the filling being placed and you might need to have follow up treatment.
-It is best to consult your dentist in Mesa if you have any post treatment symptoms that concern your best dentist in Mesa if you have any post treatment symptoms that concern you.
+It is best to consult your dentist in Tempe if you have any post treatment symptoms that concern your best dentist in Tempe if you have any post treatment symptoms that concern you.

 Dental crowns (caps) are a full coverage restoration that is placed on teeth that are too badly damaged to be filled with filling materials.

 Dental crowns can be fabricated from a number of materials.
 These materials include all porcelain, porcelain fused to metal or a full gold crown.
 We are often asked which material is best.
 The answer depends on your condition and situation.
 Your dentist will discuss the pros and cons with you.
 Together, you will be able to confidently move forward with your dental care.

 You can expect your procedure to take two appointments.
 The first appointment the dental staff will assist your dentist in removing the failing restorations, decay and/or fractures.
 The tooth structure that remains often requires reinforcement with a build up to support the new crown.
 Records and impressions are gathered and sent to the dental laboratory.
 The new crown returns to our office according to the doctors specifications.
 You will have a temporary crown to protect your tooth for two-three weeks.